Shamakhi District: History

 Shamakhi was the capital of the Shamakhi Governorate of the Russian Empire until the devastating earthquake of 1859, when the capital of the province was transferred to Baku.
 The importance of the city declined sharply afterwards.
 According to the Brockhaus and Efron Encyclopedic Dictionary (vol. 77, p.
 460, published in 1903), Shamakhi had 20008 inhabitants (10450 males and 9558 females), of which 3% were Russians, 18% were Armenians, and 79% "Azerbaijani Tatars."
 With regard to religion, 79% of the population was Muslim, of which 22% was Sunni and the rest Shiite; the remaining 21% was "Armeno-Gregorian" (members of the Armenian Apostolic Church) and "Pravoslav" (Orthodox).

 The "Queen of Shemakha" is a major protagonist in the poem "The Tale of the Golden Cockerel" by Alexander Pushkin, on which the opera "The Golden Cockerel" by Nikolay Rimsky-Korsakov was based.
 The character, however, is totally fictional and bears no actual relation to the city.

 Demographics

-According to the State Statistics Committee, as of 2018, the population of city recorded 103,900 persons, which increased by 22,500 persons (about 27.6 percent) from 81,400 persons in 2000.
-52,100 of total population are men, 51,800 are women.
+According to the State Statistics Committee, as of 2018, the population of the city recorded 103,900 persons, which increased by 22,500 persons (about 27.6 percent) from 81,400 persons in 2000.
+Of the total population, 52,100 are men and 51,800 are women.
 More than 28 percent of the population (about 29,000 persons) consists of young people and teenagers aged 14–29.